starandtina/frontend-interview-questions/README.md

 * An HTML escaper function.

 ## <a name='algorithms'>Algos, Data Structures, & Computer Science Fundamentals</a>
-> Algorithms are at the heart of every nontrivial computer application, and algorithmics is a modern and active area of computer science.
+> Algorithms are at the heart of every nontrivial computer application, and algorithmic is a modern and active area of computer science.
 Every computer scientist and every professional programmer should know about the basic algorithmic toolbox: structures that allow efficient organization and retrieval of data, frequently used algorithms, and basic techniques for modeling, understanding and solving algorithmic problems and our expectation of event candidates is that they are very strong in this area.

 * Merge sort has a complexity of O(n*log n), making it one of the more efficient sorting algorithms available, also it's a stable sort.
 That's why Firefox and Safari use merge sort for their implementation of `Array.prototype.sort()`.
 Please implement `Array.prototype.sort()` using merge sort.